Grrwahrr/avtomat_dos/README.md

 # A short explanation

 This program visits various russian websites in order to keep the servers under load.
 The idea is that many visitors (as in thousands) can overwhelm a server.
-This program is sort of a normal web browser, except it never displays the website it requests.
+This program is sort of a normal web browser, except that it is fully automated and that it never displays the websites.

 #### What websites does it visit?